7 best practices to optimize your purchasing process

 Vendr | Elevate your purchasing process with our advanced software tools

-We'll share a quick overview of the purchasing process at its core and then dive into some best practices you can implement to optimize your organizational purchasing process.
+This guide shares a quick overview of the purchasing process at its core, then dives into best practices you can implement to optimize your organization’s purchasing process.

 What is the purchasing process?